TecnoSigma/covid19-cli/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/covid19/cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Gem that collect COVID-19 global stats through [disease.sh](https://corona.lmao.ninja/).
+Gem that collect COVID-19 global stats through [disease.sh](https://corona.lmao.ninja/).

 ## Installation